rdbhost/rdb2js/rdbhost-emailing.md

 The server sends one email for each row returned by the query.

-These methods return promises.
-Each promise resolves with a list of rows that indcate SUCCESS or error for each email attempt.
+The email methods return promises.
+Each promise resolves with a list of rows that indcate 'SUCCESS' or error for each email attempt.

 The first time you run each query as `preauth`, the library will have you confirm the white-listing of the query.